-In addition to its clinical significance, the medical record is also a legal document that can serve as evidence of the care provided.
-A record appropriately created at the time of the encounter and properly maintained contributes greatly to the successful defence of a lawsuit, or in responding adequately to a complaint to a regulatory authority (College).
+The medical record contains valuable information about a patient's medical history and individual clinical interactions.
+It is also a legal document that can serve as evidence of the care provided and discussions with the patient.
+A record created at the time of the encounter and properly maintained contributes greatly to the successful defence of a lawsuit, or in responding adequately to a complaint to a medical regulatory authority (College) or healthcare institution.

 Modifications of the medical record

 A 35-year-old truck driver presented to a walk-in clinic complaining of back pain after having fallen from their truck earlier that day.
 On physical examination, there was tenderness of the lumbo-sacral spine, and limited range of motion in all directions.
 Their neurological exam was normal.
 The physician prescribed analgesics, recommended follow up with the patient's family physician, and provided a referral to a physiotherapist.